Disadvantage of Sole Proprietorship

 • Lack of expertise can slow and even limit growth.

-• No sharing of loss as owner himself is solely responsible for all the losses of sole proprietorship.
+• No sharing of loss as the owner himself is solely responsible for all the losses of a sole proprietorship.

-You May also be interested in Reading: Features of tds Software
+You May also be interested in Reading: Features of Legal Software

-To remove the above disadvantage of Sole Proprietorship, a new concept of a CA or ONE PERSON COMPANY (OPC) CA has been introduced under Companies Act, 2013 which is an extension of Sole Proprietorship integrating the advantages of both Sole Proprietorship and that of an incorporated business.
-It can be better understood by the comparing OPC with that of Sole Proprietorship
+To remove the above disadvantage of Sole Proprietorship, a new concept of a CA or ONE PERSON COMPANY (OPC) CA has been introduced under the Companies Act, 2013 which is an extension of Sole Proprietorship integrating the advantages of both Sole Proprietorship and an incorporated business.
+It can be better understood by comparing OPC with that Sole Proprietorship

 OPC vis-A -vis Sole Proprietorship